SaraSaragozin/animal-microservices/readme.md

 This repository contains a set of microservices for managing information related to animals, specifically focusing on dogs and cats.

-This repository was developed by students Saragozin Sara and Salguero Nexar.
+This repository was developed by student Saragozin Sara.

 ## Services